[Page updated: 19 April 2022]

-The Petzl Ultra Vario Headlamp is a powerful unit, but we decided to go with the ULTRA RUSH headlamp instead.
-In our Pros and Cons lists below we compare the Vario to the Ultra Rush and Nao Plus headlamps.
+The Petzl Ultra Vario Headlamp is a powerful unit, but we decided to go with the ULTRA RUSH headlamp and the DUO S instead.
+In our Pros and Cons lists below, we compare the Vario to the Ultra Rush and Nao Plus headlamps.
 Want to know why we chose the same-priced Ultra Rush?
 Read on…

 Ultra Vario Pros

-- Has SPECIFIC LIGHTING MODES that might be good for some applications.
+- Good lighting mode choices.
+Has SPECIFIC LIGHTING MODES that might be good for some applications.
 The long-range spotlight beam at high power enables viewing for 220 meters.
 Some people might need that.

-- AS WATERPROOF AS THE ULTRA RUSH headlamp – under 1 m. of water for 30 minutes.
+- High water-resistance.
+AS WATERPROOF AS THE ULTRA RUSH headlamp – under 1 m. of water for 30 minutes.
 Great!

 Ultra Vario Cons